DPontes/dotfiles/lazygit/README.md

 ## Testing
 1. Open LazyGit.
+2. Stage files and create a commit.
 2. Press `Ctrl + P`.
-3. Confirm the command runs correctly.
+3. Confirm the command runs correctly and that the new commit is available in Gerrit.

 ## Notes
 - Ensure you have push permissions.